Glasgow City Council & Barclays.

 “We’re building our new campus from the ground up so it’s a great opportunity for us to think differently about inclusive design from the start.
 It has been a delight to work with a business partner that shares the same values of inclusivity as Barclays.
 Being involved in the early stages of the renovation opened exciting opportunities to push the boundaries of what was possible”.

-Kathryn Townsend, Head of Customer and Client Accessibility at Barclays UK
+Kathryn Townsend, Former Head of Customer and Client Accessibility at Barclays UK

 “The collaboration between the Barclays design team and Motionspot has created an inclusive workplace that goes beyond standard access guidance.
 The Glasgow development has paved the way for future Barclays developments, encouraging them to achieve world leading accessible design standards and create spaces that are truly inclusive for all.
 It took time to get Motionspot involved in the project but I couldn't imagine proceeding with any part of the design without them.”

-Ron Coghill, Director, Major Projects Delivery Lead, Barclays
+Ron Coghill, Former Director, Major Projects Delivery Lead, Barclays

 Product catalogue.